nanograv/PINT/docs/explanation.rst

 * ``jbroach2jb.clk`` (where we also specify that it is ``valid_beyond_ends``)
 * ``jb2gps.clk``

 These are combined to reference this particular telescope/instrument combination.
+For the full set of options, see :class:`~pint.observatory.topo_obs.TopoObs`.

 Adding New Observatories
 ''''''''''''''''''''''''